pauljeter/pauljeter-astro/src/content/blog/detect-responsive-screen-sizes-in-angular.md

 - **Large (`lg`):** `.d-none .d-lg-block .d-xl-none`
 - **Extra large (`xl`):** `.d-none .d-xl-block`

-Each class toggles the element’s `display` property between `none` and `block`.
+Each class toggles the element's `display` property between `none` and `block`.
 When the screen size changes, we detect which element is displayed.

 ## Creating the Size Detector Component